A Load of Loyalty Bunkum

 1. They don’t attract new customers.

-3. The don’t adequality increase sales volume if at all, to offset the increased cost to serve
+3. The don’t adequately increase sales volume if at all, to offset the increased cost to serve.

-There are some categories – aviation being an obvious one – where an industry has so effectively entrenched points programs that it has become part of the macro buying ritual.
-It’s almost impossible to disband.
-An industry level remedy would likely necessitate highly illegal collusion, and so those points programs are here to stay, one would think.
+There are some categories – aviation being an obvious one – where an industry has so effectively (and unwisely) entrenched points programs that it has become part of the macro buying ritual.
+This makes it almost impossible to disband because any industry-level remedy would likely necessitate highly illegal collusion.

-This is where many will jump in and claim that such programs are much more about generating rich 1st and zero party data.
-The problem with that argument is that a properly constituted customer management program does that better, and without the financial impositions.
+Of course, many loyalty evangelists claim that these programs are much more about generating rich first and zero party data.
+The problem with that argument, is that a properly constituted customer management program does that better, and without the weighty financial impositions.

-In truth, argument like this suggest that “loyalty programs” are a proxy for effective customer management, in the same way that others attempt to claim that feedback is.
+Indeed, arguments like this suggest that ‘loyalty programs’ are a proxy for effective customer management, in the same way that others attempt to claim that feedback is.
 These are unnecessary, ineffective, and costly corporate shortcuts that do not land at the destination their proponents envision.

 Loyalty, being the relative security of custom, is defined by brand, market penetration, and only then, by key controls in the customer program.